reinforce in 30 Seconds

 3

-The government decided to reinforce the border.
+The government implemented new measures to reinforce national security.

 4